aiven/devportal/docs/platform/concepts/preparing-for-high-load.rst

 **The earlier you do this, the better.** When load increases to the point where a service is struggling then it makes it harder for the old nodes to stream their changes to the new nodes since they're already under high load.
 You can avoid this problem by upgrading to a larger plan well in advance when your current plan starts to feel the strain.

 Aiven services are billed per hour and can be downgraded to a smaller plan at a later date if the heavy traffic is expected to fall, e.g. after a seasonal spike in demand.
-Currently the only exception is a Cassandra service: the size of the nodes can be changed freely but the total number of nodes cannot be reduced.
+Currently the only exception is a Cassandra® service: the size of the nodes can be changed freely but the total number of nodes cannot be reduced.

 You can read more about how upgrade/updates are applied at Aiven `here <https://help.aiven.io/en/articles/489581-how-do-you-apply-software-updates-and-security-patches>`_.